WSMorrison/BricksThenMadeNow/TESTING.md

 The following bugs were fixed during development:

-1. When using the Sku creation form in new-sku.html, the newly created Skus were sending infomration and were not being added to the item-detail.html when viewing item details.
+- When using the Sku creation form in new-sku.html, the newly created Skus were sending infomration and were not being added to the item-detail.html when viewing item details.
 Troubleshooting found that using get_object_or_404 would for some reason work with the admin panel created Skus, but weren't the correct choice for use on a queryset.
 Since the view was already try/excepting finding the Skus, object.get is perfectly functional.
 The correct Sku details are being correctly displayed on the correct Item object detail page.
-2.
+- Bad checkout data was crashing the site when an order process was attempted.
+Troubleshooting found that a postcode was being passed that the Stripe integration was not looking form, causing a data mismatch with an error 500.
+Removed the postcode from that particular field, so it would not be passed to Stripe.
+- The zipcode was not getting passed correctly through the form in checkout/stripe_element.js.
+The problem was simillar as above, Stripe wasn't looking for that information in that process, whichw as causing an error 500.
+The zipcode was changed to only be be passed when asked.
+- Customers can increment the quantity of instructions in the cart, which can lead them to pay for more than one set of instructions.
+The buttons are rendered but made display-none, so that there isn't a problem with form submission but the customer cannot change the value.
+- Email button in the footer does nothing.
+Code was changed so that it opens an email application on the customer computer, and starts a preaddressed email.
+- Carousel links did not work in Heroku but did work in Gitpod.
+Troubleshooting found that the links were working, but the Gitpod usage was logged in, and that allowed the links to actually do something meaningful.
+If the user was logged in, they were just redirected to the index page, making it seem like nothing was happening.
+The links were changed to thake a logged-in customer to their customer information, and an unlogged-in customer to a sign-up page.
+- Sorting is not sorting items in a particular theme, but returning a list of all items sorted.
+Troubleshooting found that the current theme was not being passed to the view that made the sort happen.
+Afterward, it was discovered that if no theme was selected, an error 404 occured.
+So the whole sort code was wrapped in an if statement checking if a theme was currently selected before passing it.
+- Newly added Skus were not appearing on the Item detail page when created in the front end.
+Troubleshooting found that the view was asking get_object_or_404 when it should have been using a try statement.
+The code was corrected and the Skus are being properly displayed.
+- Ordering caused duplicate orders to be sent to the database, with different totals, while Stripe was processing information correctly.
+Troubleshooting found that calculating the shipping in the context was giving a value where trying to calculate it in the view or model wasn't working, causing a data mismatch.
+The error didn't throw an error 505 but instead just had Stripe keep tryint to push the order through until a second one was pushed through on the top of the incomplete one made previously.
+The shipping was reorganized and the order work properly now.
+- New Sku and New Item were not working, but instead throwing an error 500.
+Troubleshooting found that the URLs were trying to send "new_item" to "item_detail," so "item_detail" was getting arguments it didn't like, and throwing a fit.
+Urls were reorganized and cleaned up.
+Item and Sku creation working as intended.
+- New item, new sku, edit item, edit sku not working.
+Troubleshooting that semantic revisions removed an important > from a form tag.
+Fixed the code.
+Database control working as intended.
+- Checkout fail page not rendering.
+Troubleshooting found that the template should be "checkout/checkout_fail.html" not "checkout_fail.html."
+The unhappy path is working.
+- Edit Sku form is not working.
+Troubleshooting found that having just removed the fields that shouldn't be edited caused the form to attempt a submit while invalid.
+The solution was to add the form fields back into the page but with d-none so they could not be edited.
+Everything working as intended.
+- After writing code that set the instructions quantity to zero if any sku associated to the same item was added to the cart, the cart would just add quantity 0 instructions any time instructions were added.
+Troubleshooting found that it was just an order of operations issue - buy doing the check before the add, the instructions would be added with quantity 1 and left alone unless they should be set to 0 by another Sku.
+- Super Users adding Skus could inadvertantly add duplicate Skus.
+Code was added to prevent duplicates by checking for the Sku that was being added before saving the new one.

 #### Unfixed Bugs:

 The following bugs have not yet been fixed:

-1. Sorting dropdown menu does not sort a currently selected Theme or search result.
-2.
+- Toasts seem to be working intermittently, and all Javascript components seem to be quite small.
+Troubleshooting has yet to crack this stubborn issue.
+- Using the Heroku deployed site, emails are working for new account signup, and new newsletter signups and being actually sent by Gmail SMTP.
+However, when an order is placed, the email is not sent.
+When in the Gitpod IDE, the email is logged to the console as is the way, but the problem has not been resolved in Heroku.

 <hr>
 For educational purposes only.